Please refer to our DISCLOSURE STATEMENT.

 Today, homeschooling legal requirements vary based on the state where you live, but it is legal to homeschool in all 50 states.

 If you live in another country, you will need to check the homeschooling laws for that country.
+In some countries, homeschooling is illegal.

 Part of this post was excerpted from It’s Homeschooling, Not Solitary Confinement: Busting the Myths, Misconceptions, and Misinformation About Homeschooling.